mchughmatthew/mchughmatthew.github.io/PROJECT-NOTES.md

 ### How a change goes live

 1. Edit files in the local working copy.
+2. Run `python3 site-lint.py` — it must print `OK` (see Conventions).
-2. Review the changes in GitHub Desktop (it shows a diff of every change).
+3. Review the changes in GitHub Desktop (it shows a diff of every change).
-3. Commit with a short message, then Push.
+4. Commit with a short message, then Push.
-4. GitHub Pages redeploys within a minute or two.
+5. GitHub Pages redeploys within a minute or two.
+A GitHub Action re-runs the lint on every push — a red ✗ next to the commit on github.com means it caught something.

+### Automation & external services

+- **Weekly news intake** — a Cowork scheduled task (`weekly-website-news-intake`, Mondays ~9 AM, runs when the Claude app is open) clips `to_website`-labeled Gmail and Ed Federico announcements into `news.json`, runs the lint, and leaves the change for review in GitHub Desktop.
+It never pushes.
+- **Workshop photos** — the `workshop-photo-intake` Cowork skill resizes, renames, captions, and inserts new gallery photos (see Workshop section).
+- **Google Search Console** — property `https://mchughmatthew.github.io/`
+  verified July 2026 (via the Analytics tag); `sitemap.xml` submitted.
+  Check the Performance tab occasionally for search-query data.
+- **Google Analytics** — tag `G-5LNP9W9B62` on every page.

 ---